DE EN FR

 Shared accommodation in Luxembourg: a considerable advantage

-Given the price of property and rents in Luxembourg, more and more people are opting for a more economical solution: shared accommodation.
-Indeed, if you want to rent on your own in Luxembourg today, the average rent is €1,600 per month (1).
+With the price of real estate and rents in Luxembourg, more and more people are opting for a more affordable solution: shared accommodation.
+Indeed, today, if you want to rent alone in Luxembourg, the average rent is €1,800 per month (1).

 (1) https://data.public.lu/en/datasets/loyers-annonces-des-logements-a-luxembourg-ville-par-quartier/